arkui-x/docs/en/application-dev/reference/apis/js-apis-socket.md

 off(type: 'connect', callback?: Callback\<TCPSocketConnection\>): void

-Disables listening for TCPSocketServer connection events.
+Unsubscribes from TCPSocketServer connection events.
 This API uses an asynchronous callback to return the result.

 > **NOTE**
-> You can pass the callback of the **on** function if you want to cancel listening for a certain type of event.
+> You can pass the callback of the **on** function if you want to cancel listening for a certain type of events.
 If you do not pass the callback, you will cancel listening for all events.

 **System capability**: SystemCapability.Communication.NetStack